erdo/jenkins-spinup/README.md

 These instructions (and the scripts in this repo) assume you are using a mac and have a github account for oauth access to jenkins.
 A basic familiarity with linux commands would be pretty helpful to understand what's going on, maybe briefly research and try out the following commands: `cd, ls, echo, touch, cat, rm, chmod`

-First clone this repo, all the files we create, need to be placed inside the top level direcory of the cloned repo (i.e. inside the jenkins-spinup folder)
+First clone this repo.
+All the files we create need to be placed inside the top level direcory of the cloned repo (i.e. inside the jenkins-spinup folder)

 To do this on the command line: